Pacifiction: Reception

-On Rotten Tomatoes, the film holds an approval rating of 93% based on 30 reviews, with an average rating of 8.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 87% based on 70 reviews, with an average rating of 7.7/10.
 The website's consensus reads, "Narratively sparse and visually vast, Pacifiction is a tsunami of a political thriller that philosophically rewards those willing to weather it."
-According to Metacritic, which assigned a weighted average score of 79 out of 100 based on 8 critics, the film received "generally favorable reviews".
+According to Metacritic, which assigned a weighted average score of 75 out of 100 based on 18 critics, the film received "generally favorable reviews".

 Reviewing the film following its Cannes premiere, Peter Bradshaw of The Guardian wrote that he was "captivated by the film and its stealthy evocation of pure evil."
 Christian Blauvelt of IndieWire wrote, "Pacifiction is not a vicarious experience of luxury; it is an experience of life.
 Set to its own tidal rhythm, it is one of the most beautiful and rigorously introspective movies of this or any year."
 The Hollywood Reporter's Leslie Felperin called it "Punishingly slow, though not uninteresting."
 Guy Lodge of Variety wrote, "Provided they stick with the film's luxuriantly gradual pacing... there are rewards here even for more bemused viewers caught in its tide."
 Nando Salvá of Cinemanía rated the film 4½ out of 5 stars, underscoring the film to be "Romantic.
 Seductive.
 Hypnotic.
-Overwhelming" as a veredict.
+Overwhelming" as a verdict.

 Top ten lists

-The film also appeared (and topped) some critics' top ten lists of the best films of 2022:
+The film appeared on some critics' top-ten lists of the best films of 2022: